Why You Should Take Care of Your Scalp

 Avoid Harmful Hair Tools

-Don't use a brush on wet hair; that's when it is most vulnerable to breaking.
+Be careful when using a brush on wet hair - that's when it is most vulnerable to breaking.
 When combing through wet hair, use a wide-toothed comb and gently work out any tangles if you have longer hair.

-Blow dryers should also be avoided for the same reasons as a hot shower; they’ll dry out and potentially burn the scalp.
+Avoid using the hot setting on your blow dryer for the same reasons as you should avoid an overly hot shower; it can dry out and potentially burn your scalp.
 If your hair style depends on a blow dryer but you're also concerned about scalp damage, maybe it's time to consider a new look.